Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates

 Several works have studied the effect of distribution shift in the CSI compression problem \cite{9442844, 10508320, 10262359, 10097872, 10381825, 10359472, 9737435}.
-In \cite{9442844}, a deep transfer learning method is used to handle the distribution shift and reduce training costs.
-Additionally, a model-agnostic meta-learning algorithm is proposed to reduce the number of CSI samples needed for fine-tuning the pre-trained model.
-A lightweight translation model and data augmentation method based on domain knowledge are introduced in \cite{10508320}.
+In \cite{9442844}, a deep transfer learning method is used to handle the distribution shift and a model-agnostic meta-learning algorithm is proposed to reduce the number of CSI samples.
+In \cite{10508320}, a lightweight translation model and data augmentation method based on domain knowledge are introduced.
 Specifically, to adapt to new channel conditions, the authors propose an efficient scenario-adaptive CSI feedback architecture, “CSI-TransNet,” and an efficient deep unfolding-based CSI compression network, “SPTM2-ISTANet+.”
 A single-encoder-to-multiple-decoders (S-to-M) approach is presented in \cite{10262359}, where the authors use multi-task learning to integrate multiple independent autoencoders into a unified architecture featuring a shared encoder and several task-specific decoders.

-The authors in \cite{10097872} proposed an online learning scheme using a vanilla autoencoder network and considered different schemes, including encoder-only, decoder-only, and full-model updates.
-Similarly, encoder-only and full-model online learning approaches are considered in \cite{10381825}, and elastic weight consolidation (EWC) is proposed to overcome the catastrophic forgetting problem in NNs.
-A federated edge learning (FEEL)-based training framework is introduced in \cite{10359472} for massive MIMO CSI feedback, and different quantization resolutions are considered for model update transmission to reduce the communication overhead.
-In \cite{9737435}, encoder-only online learning is employed and extended to the multi-user scenario via gossip learning.
-Additionally, two data augmentation strategies, namely, random erasing and random phase shift (RPS), are introduced.
+The authors in \cite{10097872} proposed online learning schemes based on a vanilla autoencoder architecture, exploring various adaptation strategies.
+In \cite{10381825}, elastic weight consolidation is incorporated to alleviate catastrophic forgetting in NNs.
+A federated edge learning (FEEL)-based training framework for massive MIMO CSI feedback is introduced in \cite{10359472} to address privacy concerns arising from transmitting raw CSI datasets during centralized training, and a personalization strategy is further developed to enhance feedback performance.
+In \cite{9737435}, a gossip learning strategy is adopted, and two data augmentation techniques, random erasing and random phase shift, are employed to improve generalization capability.